-Our laser consoles, which are identified below, incorporate the economic and technical benefits of solid state and semiconductor laser technology.
+Our laser consoles, which are identified below, incorporate the economic and technical benefits of solid state and semiconductor laser technology to design small, portable and reliable lasers.

+Glaucoma:

-Glaucoma: Cyclo G6® Laser.
-The Cyclo G6 Laser is an infrared (810nm) laser designed to treat patients diagnosed with a range of glaucoma disease states.
-The Cyclo G6 Laser is sold with a family of probes that are disposable, including our patented MicroPulse P3® Probe that utilizes our MicroPulse technology, our G-Probe® and our G-Probe Illuminate®.
+Cyclo G6 Laser System.
+The Cyclo G6 is an infrared (810nm) laser designed to treat patients diagnosed with a range of glaucoma disease states.
+The Cyclo G6 system is sold with a family of probes that are disposable, including our patented MicroPulse P3 probe that utilizes our MicroPulse technology, our G-Probe and G-Probe Illuminate.